Air Quality Conditions

 What is Air Quality?

-Air quality is measured by a system called Air Quality Index (AQI).
-It was developed by the Environmental Protection Agency (EPA) to assign a number to the air quality.
+Air quality is a measurement system called AQI (air quality index) developed by the Environmental Protection Agency (EPA) to assign a numerical value to the air quality.

 This system takes four major air pollutants into account, ground-level ozone, particle pollution, carbon monoxide, and sulfur dioxide.
 The higher the AQI, the greater the level of air pollution.